All Episodes

 We go Wednesday on the Rush Limbaugh Show.

-Mark Stein sitting in for rush.
+Mark Stein sitting in for Rush.

-Uh it's all Mark Week.
+It's all Mark Week.

-Uh he's gonna be tearing up a lot.
+He's going to be tearing up a lot.

-You know what you don't wanna you don't want to miss that.
+You don't want to miss that.

 This is a story from today's Globe and Mail in Canada.

-The head of Toronto's paramedics union was arrested after a stolen ambulance was found abandoned downtown in the middle of the night with a Union poster taped to it and the emergency lights flashing.
+The head of Toronto's paramedics union was arrested after a stolen ambulance was found abandoned downtown in the middle of the night with a union poster taped to it and the emergency lights flashing.

-You know, and that's uh that's a serious issue.
+You know, and that's a serious issue.

-I mean if you're like uh one of those fellas uh wearing the uh you know the uh just like in the the the the slightly the thong in the size two sizes too small, you fall off the float and you graze yourself with I mean it might if you're like wearing a plaid coat, you won't feel a thing.
+I mean, if you're like one of those fellas wearing the, you know, the, just like in the slightly, the thong in the size two sizes too small, you fall off the float and you graze yourself.

-Uh let's uh let's go to Dawn in uh Cleveland.
+Let's go to Dawn in Cleveland.

-Uh Dawn, you're on the Rush Limbaugh show.
+Dawn, you're on the Rush Limbaugh Show.

 Great to have you with us.

-Thanks, Mr. Sign Stein.
+Thanks, Mr. Sign.

 Nice speaking with you.

-I I guess I'm really upset because I'm probably one of everything you're talking about.
+I guess I'm really upset because I'm probably one of everything you're talking about.

-We're from uh from the Cleveland area.
+We're from the Cleveland area.

 The economy is very depressed.